edwin-hendriks/vscode-gears/README.md

 ## Tasks

-Press `CTRL+SHIFT+P`, choose `Run tasks`, then choose `gears`, then choose which task.
-They are already ordered in a preferred order 1. generate, 2. diagrams, 3. build, 4. deploy, 5. run (integration test) scenarios.
+Press `CTRL+SHIFT+P`, choose `Tasks: Run Task`, then choose `GEARS`, then choose which task.
+They are already ordered in a preferred order 1.
+Generate, 2.
+Diagrams, 3.
+Build, 4.
+Deploy, 5.
+Run (integration test) scenarios.
 You need a `settings.json` in the `.vscode` folder of your workspace to make this work.
 Below is example of the content of this `settings.json` file.

     {
-        "project.gears.generator.version": "0.24",
+        "gears.project.name":      "leave_of_absence",
-        "project.gears.runner.version": "0.1",
+        "gears.project.version":   "0.1-SNAPSHOT",
-        "project.name": "LeaveOfAbsence",
+        "gears.generator.version": "0.31",
-        "project.version": "0.1-SNAPSHOT",
+        "gears.runner.version":    "0.3",
     }

-Below is an example demo of how to call the task gears: Generate:
+Below is an example demo of how to call the task `GEARS: 1.
+Generate`:

 ![Run task gears generate demo](https://github.com/edwin-hendriks/vscode-gears/blob/master/img/task_gears_generate.gif?raw=true)